Embark on a wild adventure: enjoy a visit at one of many petting zoos or animal farms in Brisbane!

 Naughty Little Kids

-If you are looking for a fun activity for kids and an outing the whole family can enjoy, then look no further that Naughty Little Kids.
+If you are looking for a fun activity for kids and an outing the whole family can enjoy, then look no further than Naughty Little Kids.
 They run farm tours every Sunday afternoon.
 On one of the Naughty Little Kids tours you will get to pat and feed their ‘kids’, milk a goat by hand, have ricotta made in front of you, learn about goats, and sample goat-milk gelato.

 They don’t sell goats but can put you in touch with the right people if these little guys steal your heart and you want to add them to your family.
 Just make sure you are across the rules for goat ownership for your area and know about responsible goat care – we’ve written about it here.